Controllership Insights has been saved

 To help support the CFO’s transition from the head of finance to a business leader, the controllership will need to shift from more traditional roles (stewards and operators) to catalysts and strategists.
-Read our report to learn more about the Four Faces of Controllership and Deloitte Advisory’s proprietary Controllership Navigator framework.
+Read our report to learn more about the Four Faces of Controllership and Deloitte Risk and Financial Advisory’s proprietary Controllership Navigator framework.

 Implementing the new revenue standard (ASC 606 or IFRS 15)

 A blog post by Mark Horn, principal, Deloitte Consulting LLP, and David Pierce, managing director, Deloitte Consulting LLP

 In our conversations with clients about complying with the new revenue reporting standard, we’ve seen that many organizations tend to fall into three broad buckets… Continue reading.

 Adopting the new revenue standard (a.k.a. the death of comparability)

 A blog post by Bryan Anderson, partner, Deloitte Risk and Financial Advisory, Deloitte & Touche LLP